edwestfieldjr/lkq/README.md

 - Better search functionality to find specific content (autocomplete, multiple search terms, spell-checker, natural language , etc.)
 - Improve or overhaul the getWiki function so that it is more accurate in retrieving an author’s biographical data
 - Better user functionality (permissions, user management, authentication/OAuth, messaging, ‘social-media’ functionality, etc.)
+- Periodic database purging of author and tag records no longer associated with any quote article.
-- Separate git repositories for frontend and backend since a single git caused minor bugs in deployment (The fixed did work, but this may be a case where breaking the project up into two repositories is the simpler solution)
+- Separate git repositories for frontend and backend servers.
+    - Single git caused Heroku deployment failure, since Heroku requires package.json must be in the top level directory.
+This Issue was fixed by employing [subdir-heroku-buildpack](https://github.com/timanovsky/subdir-heroku-buildpack)
+    - Breaking the project up into two repositories would simplify workflows and  reduce the amounts of unnecessary commits.
 - Better encryption and security (see below)

 ---